Mental Health Commission

 Young People's Priorities for Action

-The Young People’s Mental Health and Alcohol and Other Drug Use: Priorities for Action 2020-2025 (YPPA) guides the State Government, the Mental Health Commission (Commission) and other agencies, the mental health and AOD sector, and other stakeholders across the community, in supporting and responding to the mental health and AOD needs of young people aged 12 to 24 years.
+The Young People’s Mental Health and Alcohol and Other Drug Use: Priorities for Action 2020-2025 (YPPA) outlines actions across government and non-government agencies required to support and respond to the needs of young people aged 12 to 24 years.

 Background

 The YPPA was launched on 16 December 2020.
-The YPPA builds on previous plans, strategies and frameworks developed by government and non-government organisations.
+The YPPA built on previous plans, strategies and frameworks developed by government and non-government organisations.
 A list of these resources can be found here

 Engagement Strategies